Desdaemon/mason_bricks/bricks/flutter_rust_bridge/README.md

 ## Notes

 - If you use [just](https://github.com/casey/just), consider letting this brick manage justfile automatically; it will append new crates on repeated invocations.
+  If justfile already exists, this brick will not generate one.

 ## Outputs